AntonC9018/Dungeon-Hopper-Docs/docs/modifiers.md

 title: Modifiers
 ---

 Modifiers define how stats are presented in `Entity.baseModifiers` and stored in the `DynamicStats` decorator.

-## Attack Modifier

-`damage` - the attack damage of the attack

-`pierce` - minimul level of pierce protection to prevent the attack

-## Move Modifier

-`distance` - up to how many tiles to move

-## Push

-`distance` - up to how many tiles to push

-`power` - mininum level of push protection to prevent the pushing

-## Dig

-`damage` - dig damage (digging is doing damage to walls)

-`power` - minimum dig resistance to prevent the digging

-## Resistance

-`armor` - damage reduction

-`maxDamage`

-`push` - push protection level

-`pierce`

-`dig` - dig protection level

-## Status

-Here should be all the different types of status effects, which will be added later
+Look at that for more details

 ## HP

 For now, an int